Andrea-Mayorga/Laser_beam_propagation/README.md

 # Beam Conditioning Student Framework

-This is a simplified, split version of the beam-conditioning / spatial-filter simulation.
+This is a simplified, split version of the beam-conditioning / spatial-filter simulation modified by Andrea Mayorga.

 ## Files